Wheelock 7002T and 7002

 The USP FHS…I love that one.
 See, that’s why its hard for me to play favorites.

-They both came out at the same time, with an open grille.
-The only difference is the 7002T has screw terminals while the 7002 has wire leads (the “T” in the model number means terminals).
-Around 1985, the grille was redesigned to be tamper-proof; and the regular 7002 was discontinued shortly thereafter.
+They both came out at the same time.
+The only difference is the 7002T has screw terminals instead of wire leads, hence, the “T” in the model number.
+Around 1985, both series had their grilles redesigned to be tamper-proof.
+Then the regular 7002 was discontinued around a year later.